 a.
 I was a Reserved Guy:

 A reserved guy who had this desire to talk to people and mingle freely but simply couldn’t.
-For years I was just used to giving a one word reply back to the question I was asked by friends or others but was never able to extend the conversation.
+For years I was just used to giving a one word reply to the question I was asked by friends or others but was never able to extend the conversation.

 b.
 I sucked at Studies: